Would you like to be non-touristy the next time you visit Paris?

-Cemetery of Montparnasse is the third-largest in Paris and rivals Père Lachaise in the 20th district for famous “residents”, particularly the who’s who of literature, music, art, film, sculpture, and poetry.
+This cemetery is the third-largest in Paris and rivals Père Lachaise in the 20th district for famous “residents”, particularly the who’s who of literature, music, art, film, sculpture, and poetry.
 There are 35,000 people buried here and the list of notables, both French and international, is very impressive.
 Some examples: composer Camille Saint-Saens, author Guy de Maupassant, author Charles Baudelaire, author and feminist Simone de Beauvoir, author-philosopher Jean-Paul Sartre, American actress Jean Seberg, and author Chaim Soutine.
 Entrance to the cemetery is free and is in the 14th district.

 This intriguing destination (see separate post) is a museum of industry and progress.
 Here you’ll find the first mechanical calculator created by Blaise Pascal, early airplane models, early instruments of all kinds, like binoculars, cameras, cars, as well as each successive and more perfected version of it.
 It’s absolutely fascinating, especially for those who like inventions and mechanical devices.
-These you’ll find in seven categories: Scientific Instruments, materials, mechanics, transportation, energy, construction, and communication.
+You’ll find them in seven categories: Scientific Instruments, materials, mechanics, transportation, energy, construction, and communication.
 The museum was established in 1794, as a repository of these signs of inventive progress through history.
 It’s free the first Sunday of each month.

-Place Dauphine is a relatively quiet, hidden place on the busy island of Ile de la Cité near the courthouse.
+This is a relatively quiet, hidden place on the busy island of Ile de la Cité near the courthouse.
 Go to the western tip of the larger island and you’ll see a small road (Rue Henri Robert) leading into a shady courtyard, surrounded on either side by quiet hotels and small restaurants.
 There may be a game of boules going on in the center.
 This serene square was created by Henry IV in 1607 in honor of his son, called the Dauphin, or future ruler.
 The Pont Neuf, a bridge that connects the right and left banks, crosses over the point of the island where the Place Dauphine is.

 Under the busy Gare de l’Est train station is a surviving World War II Bunker you can visit.
 It was originally built for luggage but then was reserved for train personnel to hide in the event of an enemy attack.
 It could contain 70 people.
 The attack never came, and the bunker is still almost in its original condition.
 It isn’t open all the time.
 You can see it on the one-yearly Journee des Patrimoine, or Heritage Day, each September.

 Get many more ideas of unusual and interesting things to do in Magical Paris: Over 100 Things to Do Across Paris.